Fantom-Factory/afFancordion/readme.md

 - **Extensible** - write your own commands with ease.
 - **Skinnable** - Customise your HTML reports as you see fit.

-For a live example of Fancordion results, see the output from the [Java Fancordion framework](http://concordion.org/dist/1.4.4/spec/concordion/Fancordion.html).
+For an example of Fancordion results, see the output from the [Java Concordion framework](http://concordion.org/dist/1.4.4/spec/concordion/Fancordion.html).

 ## Install